 Note: Try to prepare a fresh fennel tea because some volatile oils are released into the air when it kept for a longer time.

 Fennel tea helps in following conditions.

-A warm fennel tea helps stimulate the digestion.
+A warm fennel seed tea helps stimulate the digestion.
 Fennel tea has a property of promoting digestion by stimulating gastric juices and balancing their secretions in the stomach.
-In addition, fennel tea also protects liver and improves liver functions.
+In addition, fennel tea also protects the liver and improves liver functions.

-Foul Smelling Stools and flatus
+Foul Smelling Stools and flatulence

 Fennel tea in Diabetes